woocommerce/automatewoo-subscriptions/README.md

 Combined with the existing built-in Subscriptions actions in AutomateWoo that can add or remove product and coupon line items, these actions make it possible to offer customers dynamic subscription lifecycles, like:

 * magazines which ship monthly but are billed annually or quarterly
-* pre-paid subscriptions, where a customer can choose to pay for a given period up-front
+* [pre-paid subscriptions](https://automatewoo.com/docs/examples/pre-paid-subscriptions/), where a customer can choose to pay for a given period up-front
 * sequential subscriptions, where a customer receives different items, at different costs, based on the date of their sign-up
 * seasonal subscriptions, where a customer receives different items, at different costs, at different times of year

+It's also possible to use these actions to [bulk edit subscriptions](https://automatewoo.com/docs/examples/bulk-update-subscription-prices/).

 ### Future Subscription Actions